steinbrecher/ttd/README.md

 #Time Tagged Data Processor#
 =========

-This is a collection of programs intended for working with time-tagged photon data, primarily deriving from PicoQuant photon counters.
+This is a collection of programs intended for working with time tagged photon data, primarily deriving from PicoQuant photon counters.

 The tools are split into three main categories: